 Hemp, Hazelnut, Cashew & Others

-Hemp, hazelnut, and cashew milks are widely disregarded for specialty coffee drinks.
+Hemp, hazelnut, and cashew milks are non-dairy milks best avoided in specialty coffee.
 Hazelnut has a distinctive flavor that can mask or distort the nuances of the beans.
 And hemp is too watery to work with.

 Ceiran tells me, “Hemp doesn’t maintain any texture at all and will just break down instantly.
 It also bubbles no matter how I’ve textured it.”
 He says that it has a fairly neutral flavor, “meaning the taste of the coffee can peak through nicely” but that it “leaves a watery, runny mouthfeel that I find undesirable.”